Skip to content

 Family-friendly things to do at Wordsworth House and Garden

-Discover what family-friendly activities are on offer at Wordsworth House and Garden this autumn, from scary crafts and spooky stories by the fire to Georgian-inspired fun and games in the house, there is something for everyone no matter the weather.
+Discover what family-friendly activities are on offer at Wordsworth House and Garden in 2025, from nature trails to Georgian-inspired fun and games, there is something for everyone no matter the weather.

 Visiting the garden at Wordsworth House